Skip to main content

 Egypt

-On the Shabaka Stone (British Museum № 498.
-The text is a work of the Old Kingdom) it is written: «There took shape in the heart, there took shape on the tongue the form of Atum.
+As recorded on the Shabaka Stone (British Museum № 498, the text of which is a work of the Old Kingdom, it is written: «There took shape in the heart, there took shape on the tongue the form of Atum.
 For the very great one is Ptah, who gave [life] to all the gods and their kas through this heart and through this tongue» (2006LichtheimM:1.51,54).

 6 And God said.
 Let there be an expansion in the midst of the waters, and let it divide between waters and waters.
 7 And God made the expansion, and divided between the waters which were under the expansion and the waters which were above the expansion: and it was so.
 8 And God called the expansion Heaven.
 And it was evening and it was morning, the second day.